FactoryOptic/documentation/content/docs/prologue/introduction.md

 ### Quick Start

-See GETTING STARTED section for the quick start setup Syncro-Link.
+See [GETTING STARTED](/docs/gettingstarted/configuration/) section for the quick start setup Syncro-Link with XD Lenses.

-## Go further
+## Network Interfaces

-to be added
+Syncro-Link can connect and stream to a variety of [streaming network interfaces](/docs/networkinterface/LONET/)

 ### Reference Guides